samedicorp/modula/README.md

 ### Ported Modules
 - panels: manages panels and widgets
-- windows: allows you to display "windows" to the screen
+- windows: allows you to display "windows" on the screen

 ### UI Modules Which Will Likely Be Ported
 - airspeed